voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 **Liquid democracy** is a promising alternative: the option to vote directly on policy, plus personalized representation.
 Empower *anyone* you trust to represent you when you don't vote yourself. ([Learn more](/2016/09/21/what-is-liquid-democracy/).)

-When first learning about liquid democracy, many people often say something like:
+When first learning about liquid voting, many people often say something like:

 > "This sounds great.
 But it must be too hard to make happen.
 It will be decades before we can pass a constitutional amendment."

-Right.
-But we have a new option open to us.
+Sure.
+But we have a unique path possible.

 ### We use the old system to adopt a new one.

-We can run new candidates for office. "***Liquid Democracy Candidates***”.
+We can run new candidates for office. "***Liquid Candidates***”.

-These are people who believe in LD's potential, and want to give their neighbors a better way to represent themselves.
+These are people who believe in Liquid's potential, and want to give their neighbors a better way to represent themselves.

 Imagine a city council with 15 members.
 A liquid candidate campaigns for just one of the seats.
 The other 14 remain the same as before.